 Current Weather at ChocoMuseo, Granada, Nicaragua

-Intervals of clouds and sunshine.
+A few clouds from time to time.
 High 88F.
 Winds ENE at 15 to 25 mph.